Joint Reward Modeling: Internalizing Chain-of-Thought for Efficient Visual Reward Models: Introduction

 Based on this insight, we propose \textbf{Joint Reward Modeling (JRM)}.
 JRM is not a simple compromise between discriminative and generative approaches.
-Instead, it introduces a new reward modeling paradigm (see Figure~\ref{fig:performance}).
+It combines their strengths in one training framework (see Figure~\ref{fig:overview}).
 On a shared vision-language backbone, JRM jointly optimizes a ranking loss for preference learning and a cross-entropy loss for language modeling.
-During training, the model absorbs and internalizes semantic understanding and reasoning ability from strong models through language supervision (as visualized in Figure~\ref{fig:attention}).
-During inference, the language generation pathway is fully removed, and only an efficient discriminative scoring mechanism is retained.
-This training-inference decoupling enables fast, stable, and logically grounded reward evaluation.
-For the first time, discriminative reward models can systematically acquire the deep semantic and reasoning capabilities of generative models.
+During training, language-based evaluation supervision provides fine-grained semantic analysis signals.
+It helps the shared representation capture semantic relations, logical constraints, and cross-region consistency needed for high-quality evaluation.
+During inference, the language generation path is removed, and only the efficient discriminative scoring path is kept.
+This training-inference decoupling enables fast, stable, and expert-like reward evaluation without test-time text generation.

-Extensive evaluations demonstrate that JRM significantly outperforms existing state-of-the-art closed-source models with zero test-time reasoning overhead.
-On EditReward-Bench~\cite{editreward}, JRM achieves an accuracy of 85.1\%, \textbf{outperforming GPT-5 (75.5\%) by 9.6\%}.
-On the MMRB2~\cite{mmrb2} benchmark, JRM reaches a composite score of 69.3\%, \textbf{exceeding GPT-5 (61.9\%) by 7.4\%}.
-Further analysis shows that JRM attains an effective feature space rank of 91.77, nearly double that of the baseline (46.86), indicating that joint training alleviates representation collapse and successfully internalizes complex reasoning structures.
-In downstream online reinforcement learning tasks (Flow-GRPO), JRM-guided models achieve significant performance gains of \textbf{1.00} and \textbf{0.50} on GEdit-Bench and ImageEdit-Bench~\cite{geditbench,imageeditbench}, respectively, substantially outperforming the gains yielded by GPT-4.1 (+0.45 and +0.26), confirming its efficiency and robustness in real-world systems.

-Our main contributions are summarized as follows: \begin{itemize} \item \textbf{We propose Joint Reward Modeling (JRM), a new paradigm that systematically equips discriminative reward models with strong semantic understanding and reasoning ability.} JRM preserves the strengths of discriminative models in preference modeling, accuracy, and inference efficiency, while inheriting the capability of generative models to handle complex semantics and logic. \item \textbf{We introduce a joint training mechanism that aligns reasoning and discriminative features in latent space.} Through shared representations and multi-objective optimization, JRM significantly enhances sensitivity to global semantic consistency and implicit logical constraints, without sacrificing efficiency. \item \textbf{We achieve new state-of-the-art results on multiple reward modeling benchmarks and downstream online reinforcement learning tasks,} demonstrating the practical value of JRM as an efficient and scalable reward model for large-scale multimodal alignment. \end{itemize}
+Experiments show that JRM achieves strong performance without test-time text generation: 85.1\% on EditReward-Bench~\cite{editreward} and 69.3\% on MMRB2~\cite{mmrb2}, improving over GPT-5 by 9.6 and 7.4 points, respectively.
+Representation analysis further shows an effective rank of 91.77, substantially higher than the baseline's 46.86.
+When used as the reward model for downstream Flow-GRPO optimization, JRM yields gains of \textbf{1.00} and \textbf{0.50} on GEdit-Bench and ImageEdit-Bench~\cite{geditbench,imageeditbench}, exceeding the gains from GPT-4.1 (+0.45 and +0.26).